mika-sandbox/SteamVR-Sandbox/README.md

   * Examples
     * Quiche : `(x, y, z) = (0, 1.22, 0.19)`
     * Shapell: `(x, y, z) = (0, 1.18, 0.155)`
+  * This is the same value as the View Position setting on VRChat Avatar Descriptor.
+However, the Z value uses +0.1f.
+* In the scene after `FingerTrackingWithAnimation`, attach the `IKPass` C# script to 3D model as shown in the image.

+## About included 3D Model

+This repository uses "Shapell" that published in CC0 as an example of a 3D model.
+You can download original 3D model from [here](https://booth.pm/ja/items/1349366).